Rotation LocalRotation { get; set; }

 Description

 The LocalRotation property of a GameObject represents the rotation of the object relative to its parent.
-This property is crucial for determining the orientation of the object within its local coordinate space, which is particularly useful when the object is part of a hierarchy of objects.
+This property is crucial for determining how the object is oriented in the local space of its parent, which can affect how it interacts with other objects and components in the scene.

 Usage